ctools/ctools/doc/source/reference_manual/ctobssim.rst

-ctobssim performs a safety check on the maximum photon rate for all model components to avoid that the tool locks up and requests huge memory ressources, which may happen if a mistake was made in setting up the input model (for example if an error in the flux units is made).
+ctobssim performs a safety check on the maximum photon rate for all model components to avoid that the tool locks up and requests huge memory resources, which may happen if a mistake was made in setting up the input model (for example if an error in the flux units is made).
 The maximum allowed photon rate is controlled by the hidden ``maxrate`` parameter, which by default is set to 1e6.